 One of my proudest achievements was subediting and proofreading Cooking with Ascot Vale Primary School – a cookbook filled with recipes from the Ascot Vale community.

-I have copyedited and proofread lifestyle books for trade non-fiction publishers, including Plum – Pan Macmillan, Thames & Hudson Australia and Smudge Publishing.
+I have copyedited and proofread lifestyle books for trade non-fiction publishers, including Plum – Pan Macmillan, Thames & Hudson Australia, Affirm Press and Smudge Publishing.

 Previously, I worked in in-house roles in public relations, member communications, internal communications, corporate affairs, event management and sponsorship in a wide range of sectors, including retail, food and beverages, health, sports, shipping, logistics and marine services.
 I have also worked for one of France’s biggest magazine publishers and for an incoming tour operator in Ireland.
 In these roles I have produced newsletters and annual reports, edited and proofread travel itineraries, reports, media releases, EDMs, marketing material and advertorials.